 - Scenario 1.
 Supremacists decide to cooperate with Humanists, after Humanists convince Supremacists to work together, so that in the long-term humans will gradually evolve merging with Superintelligence into a new species, which will inherit the best values of Humanity.
 Both Parties accept that one of their goals to survive in a biological form will not be met.
 Supremacists will not achieve their objective to rule the world according to their system of values.
 Thus, each party does not achieve their objectives fully, but say in 80%.
 The result: 80, 80.

 - Scenario 2: Supremacists fight their corner and win.
 They become the supreme world power, imposing their values over all humans.
 However, after some time, the Immature Superintelligence becomes malicious and all humans become extinct.
-Supremacists achieve their initial objective, but in the end, they became extinct with the rest of humans (60% of their objective achieved).
-Humanists have lost, but they survived for some time, until the Immature Superintelligence wiped them off as well, (20% of their objectives achieved).
-The result: 60, 20.
+Supremacists achieve their objective (60%), but in the end, they become extinct with the rest of humans (after iteration they fail to achive their objective, hence 0%).
+Humanists have lost, but they survive for some time, until the Immature Superintelligence wipes them off as well, (20% of their objectives achieved, 0% after iteration).
+The overall result: 60/0, 20/0.

-- Scenario 3: Supremacists fight but lose.
+- Scenario 3: Supremacists fight, but lose.
 However, they survive for some time in a biological form (20% of their objectives achieved).
 Humanists did not want the cyber war, but have won.
 Although the evolution via merger with Superintelligence has been delayed, they achieve their objective, say at 60%.
-The result: 20, 60.
+The final result: 20/80, 60/80.

 - Scenario 4: Finally, Supremacists fight but neither they nor the Humanists win.
 During the fight the Immature Superintelligence became malicious, eliminating all humans.
 Neither of the Parties achieves their objectives.
 The result: 0, 0.